PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

 Tint properties section
 #######################

-The `tint properties <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Components.Tint.html>`_ are used to change the tint color of the objects, without the need of create a new texture.
+The `tint properties <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Components.Tint.html>`_ are used to change the tint color of the objects, without the need to create a new texture.
 You can apply a single tint color to the whole texture or different tint colors in different places of the texture.
 These properties are part of the Phaser_ API.

 .. warning::
   Tint properties are applied only if the WebGL renderer is used.
 Learn how to configure the renderer in the `Scene renderer preferences`_ section.